The-Marvex/GSoC_Proposal/GSoC proposal.md

         * Adding an annotation to differentiate primary and secondary identifiers

         * Secondary identifiers to be mapped by BridgeDb to other identifiers.
+          * Secondary Identifiers: Secondary Identifiers are the secondary ID associated with the proteins etc. For Example: [Sucrose](https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:17992), for sucrose  [ChEBI](https://www.ebi.ac.uk/chebi) Database, it has one ChEBI ID and four different secondary ChEBI ID's.
+These secondary ID's associated with every protein etc. are secondary identifiers.

 * Updating / Changing the libraries and dependencies on which BridgeDb works with newer versions or the ones which have better performance.

     * This includes listing out libraries and dependencies along with the alternatives available and comparison of the performance, advantages and disadvantages of one over other.

-* Format output of metadata to match FAIR Standards.
+* Format output of metadata to match [FAIR Standards](http://www.nature.com/articles/sdata201618).
+  * There are 4 basic guidelines needed to e followed to match the FAIR Standards:
+    * Findable
+    * Accessible
+    * Interoperable
+    * Reusable.

 * Support for Java 11